salsify/delayed_job_groups_plugin/README.md

 * This plugin currently only works with Delayed Job Active Record backend.
 * This plugin is currently only tested with Rails 3.2.
 It should work with Rails 4 but this has not been tested yet.
-* This plugin is currently only tested with MRI 2.0.
-It should work with MRI > 1.9.3 and JRuby but this has not been tested yet.
+* This plugin is currently only tested with MRI 1.9.3, 2.0.0, 2.1.0.
+It should work with JRuby and Rubinius but this has not been tested yet.

 ## Contributing